tlantermarketing/tbb-hugo/site/content/post/don’t-miss-these-5-unusual-coffee-origins-if-you-can-find-them.md

 title: Don’t Miss These 5 Unusual Coffee Origins (If You Can Find Them)
 slug: best-unusual-coffee-origins
 date: 2020-12-06T23:37:28.121Z
-description: Coffee, like wine, has an incredible variety of flavors and aromas.
-  And also like wine, its origins make a huge difference.
-Find out more about some of the most unusual and interesting coffee origins around.
-image: img/world-coffee-origins.jpg
----
+description: >-
   You can’t always pack up and leave on a trip across the world, but you *can* take a grand tour through coffee.

   In fact, discovering unique origins is one of the things that hooked me on specialty coffee in the first place.

   Just like with wine, the flavor of coffee depends on the environment it grows in.
 Everything from elevation to soil quality makes a marked difference.

   The variety of flavors and aromas is surprising: blueberries, chocolate, herbs, nuts, and much more will stand out as you taste your way around the world.

   While it’s easy to find coffee from large producers like Brazil and Ethiopia and Indonesia, many more obscure origins are also excellent.

   If you’re a coffee fan, then here are five you’ve *got* to try…if you can find them.
+image: img/world-coffee-origins.jpg
+---
 ### St. Helena

 “Where in the world is St. Helena?”
 That’s most people’s first question, and it’s a reasonable one.